 As many people know, I use Aftershokz Air headphones will running.
 I appreciate that they go over the ear, and you can hear your surroundings as well as listen to music or podcasts.
 They are completely wireless, and after using Aftershokz Air for about two years, I haven’t had an issue.

 Recently Aftershokz has made a few new changes to their headphones.
 This includes removing the “Trekz” from the name Aftershokz “trekz.”
 Instead of being called the “trekz air” or “trekz titanium,” they are called Aftershokz Air, Aeropex, and Titanium.
 This might not mean a lot, but it keeps people from confusing brands and thinking “trekz” and “aftershokz” are different…which we’ve had multiple times in running specialty.

 Anyway, I was excited when Aftershokz contacted me to try their newest headphone: The Xtrainerz.
 The Xtrainerz are pronounced: “Cross Trainers.”
-As the name suggests, they are designed for cross-training.
+As the name suggests, they are designed for cross-training and swimming!